- Use jQuery to create variations in Optimizely Web Experimentation

-This article will show you some common jQuery functions that you can use in the Optimizely Code Editor, even if you are primarily a Visual Editor user.
+Use these common jQuery functions in the custom code editor, even if you are primarily a Visual Editor user.

-What is jQuery and how does Optimizely Web Experimentation use it?
+What is jQuery, and how does Optimizely Experimentation use it?

-Optimizely Web Experimentation runs variations on your page by modifying the elements on the page.
+Optimizely Experimentation runs your variations on your page by modifying the elements on the page.
 To do this, it needs a way to execute the changes.
-Optimizely Web Experimentation does this through jQuery, a JavaScript library.
+Optimizely Experimentation does this through jQuery, a JavaScript library.

-You will need to enable jQuery in project settings or include it in your code.
-Check out this article to learn more about jQuery and the $ variable in Optimizely Web Experimentation.
+You must enable jQuery in project settings or include it in your code.
+See Project Settings: jQuery and Project JavaScript settings for instructions.

 $("#selector").html("Hello World");

-The first part before the period is the selector, which specifies the element, ID, or class that will be modified.
+The first part before the period is the selector, which specifies the element, ID, or class that is modified.

 $("#selector")

-The Editor will attempt to identify elements with IDs first because they tend to be the most unique.
-As in CSS, IDs are identified by the pound or hashtag symbol (#
+The custom code editor will attempt to identify elements with IDs first because they tend to be the most unique.
+As in CSS, IDs are identified by the pound or hashtag symbol (#), and classes are identified by a leading period (.).

-The second part after the period is called the “method.”
+The second part after the period is the method.

 .html("Hello World");

-method, which changes the CSS properties of the selected element.
-Suppose you want to change the color of our 'Hello World' text to blue (hex value: #1964af).
-The selector is the same and thehtml()
+For example, you commonly use the Visual Editor to change the style of an element.
+This makes use of the css() method which changes the CSS properties of the selected element.
+You want to change the color of the 'Hello World' text to blue (hex value: #1964af).
+The selector is the same, and the html() method is replaced with css():

 $("#selector").css({"color":"#1964af"});